 Through teaching, research and service, the Department of Communication addresses how communication functions to create, sustain, and transform personal life, social relations, political institutions, economic organizations, and cultural and aesthetic conventions in society.

-The Department develops competencies required for mediated and non-mediated communication.
-Overall, it develops skills for analyzing, interpreting and critiquing communication
+The Department of Communication develops competencies required for mediated and non-mediated communication.
+Overall, it develops skills for analyzing, interpreting and critiquing communication problems and questions.

 The Department of Communication includes 30 faculty, 50 graduate students, and over 800 undergraduate majors.
 The Department and personnel are recognized for significant contributions to the profession, University, state, and nation.